pwborthwick/projects/transition.md

  [ 9.36500688e-01  1.67716412e-14]
  [ 3.81388604e-30 -3.63440589e-16]]
 ```
-upto a sign these agree. (dipole should have minus but still odd wrong sign)
+upto a sign these agree. (wavefunction is determined only up to factor of phase so sign may be undetermined)

 The excitations, transition dipole (length) and oscillator strengths from psi4 for first 5 singlet states are
 ```